bqworks/accordion-slider-jquery/docs/api.md

 #### mouseWheelSensitivity ####

-Sets how sensitive will the accordion be to mouse wheel input.
+Sets how sensitive the accordion will be to mouse wheel input.
 Lower values indicate stronger sensitivity.

 *Default value:* 50

 #### mouseWheelTarget ####

 Sets what elements will be targeted by the mouse wheel input.
 Can be set to 'panel' or 'page'.
-Setting it to 'panel' will indicate that the panels will be scrolled while setting it to 'page' indicate that the pages will be scrolled.
+Setting it to 'panel' will indicate that the panels will be scrolled, while setting it to 'page' indicate that the pages will be scrolled.

 *Default value:* 'panel'